 The ten Mexican “Ocean Heroes” ambassadors participating in the initial exchange program, were selected for their extensive expertise in education, conservation, research and community leadership.
 The Mexican delegation’s visit officially kicked-off the pilot of the program which was conducted between April 23-26, 2023, in the Florida Keys.
 The ambassadors were sponsored by the Celebration of the Sea Foundation, and include: Tania Fernandez Moreno, Director of Ecology, Benito Juarez; Roberto Ibarra, the Department Chief of the Isla Mujeres National Park; Rafael De La Parra, the Executive Director of Ch’ooj Ajauil and one of the world’s preeminent whale shark scientists; Gisela Maldonado Saldana, the Special Projects Consultant for Amigos de Isla Contoy National Park; Alexa Marguia Trujillo, Public Relations Manager for the Quintana Roo Tourism Promotion Council; Daniel Rodriguez, the Founder & Director of Snorkel 4 Trash; Juan Carlos Bonilla Director of Popular Cinema; and Leonardo Da Vinci American Institute schools representatives: Guillermo Zepeda Navarro, Sr., the Principal, Guillermo Zepeda Servín, Jr. the Assistant Principal, and Ana Romina Mendiola Urostegui, Middle School Director.
 The program’s Sister City of Benito Juarez Mexico, has already extended an invitation to sponsor a reciprocal US Ocean Heroes ambassadors’ trip to Mexico which will be conducted later in the year and will include a group of Monroe County educators, scientists, conservation organizations and community leaders.

 “We’re thrilled to be able to collaborate with all of these amazing organizations to bring such an exciting and unique educational program to our students and teachers,” said Monroe County, City of Layton Mayor and Celebration of the Sea Foundation Treasurer, Bruce Halle.
 “This is an outstanding opportunity to work together to make a major difference in education and conservation, and we’re so proud that our Monroe County Schools have been selected to pilot the roll-out of this extraordinary, international program.”
-The United States Welcoming Committee, who lead the first phase of the pilot’s international collaboration included: Patxi Pastor the Founder, Chairman and CEO of the Celebration of the Sea Foundation; Mayor Bruce Halle who serves as the Celebration of the Sea Foundation’s Treasurer; Dr. Cindy Lewis the Director of the Keys Marine Lab at Florida Institute of Oceanography and member of the Celebration of the Sea Foundation’s Board of Directors; Frazier Nivens the Founder and CEO of Ocean Imaging and member of the Celebration of the Sea Foundation’s Board of Directors; Tommy DiGiorgio the Co-Owner and Vice-Chairman of Sterling Spoon Culinary Management and member of the Celebration of the Sea Foundation’s Board of Directors; Treasure Village Principal, Kelly Mangel and Assistant Principal, Kristin Brucia; Dolphins Plus Marine Mammal Responder’s Founder, Art Cooper, President & Chair, Nancy Cooper, and their Director of Education at Dolphins Plus Bayside, Marylou Wright; along with iCare About Coral Co-Founders, Dr. Kylie Smith and Mike Goldberg.
+The United States Welcoming Committee, who lead the first phase of the pilot’s international collaboration included: Patxi Pastor the Founder and CEO of the Celebration of the Sea Foundation; Mayor Bruce Halle who serves as the Celebration of the Sea Foundation’s Treasurer; Dr. Cindy Lewis the Director of the Keys Marine Lab at Florida Institute of Oceanography and member of the Celebration of the Sea Foundation’s Board of Directors; Frazier Nivens the Founder and CEO of Ocean Imaging and member of the Celebration of the Sea Foundation’s Board of Directors; Tommy DiGiorgio the Co-Owner and Vice-Chairman of Sterling Spoon Culinary Management and member of the Celebration of the Sea Foundation’s Board of Directors; Treasure Village Principal, Kelly Mangel and Assistant Principal, Kristin Brucia; Dolphins Plus Marine Mammal Responder’s Founder, Art Cooper, President & Chair, Nancy Cooper, and their Director of Education at Dolphins Plus Bayside, Marylou Wright; along with iCare About Coral Co-Founders, Dr. Kylie Smith and Mike Goldberg.

 The “Ocean Heroes” educational series is being made possible through the generous support of public donations along with the Celebration of the Sea Foundation, BRIGHTMARK, State Farm Companies Foundation, The Coldwell Banker Schmitt Real Estate Company, Dolphin Point Villas, Lime Tree Bay Resort, Ocean Imaging, The Hewitt Family, Patxi Pastor and Jim and Rachael Solomon, in addition to Audacy, Inc., Southern Hospitality Concessions and REVERB, who donated a percentage of the proceeds of reusable water bottle sales sold during last year’s Audacy Beach Festival in Fort Lauderdale.
 The festival’s fundraising initiative was planned and implemented by REVERB and the Celebration of the Sea Foundation, which continues to serve each year as the event’s official charity and conservation partner for Audacy, promoting ocean conservation and sustainability to the public.